GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

     If the `astChanged` flag is set, `infer` pass will be repeated.
 This allows to fix up the function after the `infer` pass with all the type information fully available.

 .. |method-ast-AstStructureAnnotation.complete| replace:: This callback occurs as the final stage of `Context` simulation.

+.. |method-ast-AstStructureAnnotation.aotPrefix| replace:: This callback occurs during the `AOT`.
+It is used to generate CPP code before the structure declaration.

+.. |method-ast-AstStructureAnnotation.aotBody| replace:: This callback occurs during the `AOT`.
+It is used to generate CPP code in the body of the structure.

+.. |method-ast-AstStructureAnnotation.aotSuffix| replace:: This callback occurs during the `AOT`.
+It is used to generate CPP code after the structure declaration.

 .. |class-ast-AstPassMacro| replace:: This macro is used to implement custom `infer` passes.